 Once the admission deadline has passed the selection process will begin.
-The selection process is described below and will be conducted on all individuals who have applied to the Missouri Valley College ATEP.
+The selection process is described below and will be conducted on all prospective Athletic Training Students who have applied to the Missouri Valley College ATEP.

-On-site interviews will be scheduled and conducted with the selection committee.
-Only those with a current cumulative minimum GPA of 2.5 or higher (or those who have a mathematical ability to achieve a cumulative GPA of 2.75 at the end of the spring semester) will be invited for interviews.

-Selection will be based on the following criteria:
+- On-site interviews will be scheduled and conducted with the selection committee.
+Only those with a current cumulative minimum GPA of 2.5 (or those who have a mathematical ability to achieve a cumulative GPA of 2.75 at the end of the spring semester) will be invited for interviews. - Selection will be based on the following criteria: - Academic Performance (GPA of Prerequisite Courses) 20%